rspw7474/joes-youtube-bot/README.md

 Unsubscribe from all YouTube channels to which you are currently subscribed.

 ### `/clear-target-channel`
 Untarget the text channel that is currently targeted for updates on subscribed YouTube channels.
-You won't receive updates until a text channel is targeted using `/target-for-updates`.
+You will not receive updates until a text channel is targeted using `/target-for-updates`.
 <br><br>

 # Built Using